dniel/traefik-forward-auth0/README.md

 access a protected frontend configured in Traefik, a http call will be sent to this backend to validate that the user is a valid user.

-# Pardon The Mess!
-This software is in Alpha state right now beacuse its quite early in development.
-Expect missing features and bugs everywhere.
-I'm working on making stuff much more stable like a Beta release, something that has basic features in place.

 # Documentation
 - [Overview](/docs/overview.md)
 - [Development](/docs/development.md)